 Issuer Service Configuration

-The issuer-service.conf file configures core Issuer2 service settings: the service's public URL, the key used to sign OAuth2 tokens, and the Pushed Authorization Request (PAR) policy.
+The issuer-service.conf file configures core Issuer2 service settings: the service's public URL, the key used to sign OAuth2 tokens, optional credential encryption support, and the Pushed Authorization Request (PAR) policy.

 File Location